 I started my poetry blog “Nomzi Kumalo, What Are You Waiting For?” because I did not know how else to get through what I was going through, sober.
 This was 6 years ago, today.

-Her sound reflects the innocence of young love and the anguish of adulthood.
-As a little girl she awoke in the mornings to the sound of her grandfather playing classical piano, when he would visit.
-She spent Sundays dangling her feet from the pews of the Baptist church as she absorbed the gospel harmonies.
-Nomzi became an explorer whose music was forged in solitude, far from the familiarity of home.
+Kumalo sings without filters, connecting with her audiences with a striking and unique french pop, pop and soul fusion sound.
+Her music portrays the innocence of young love and the anguish of adulthood.
+As a little girl she loved to wake up to the sound of her grandfather playing classical piano, when he would visit.
+She spent Sundays dangling her feet from the pews of the Baptist church as she absorbed hymns and harmonies.

 I registered on WordPress 5 years ago.
 It is truly wonderful to see familiar faces from back when I started.
 How far we have come.
 It also feels good to welcome new faces here too.
 Love is everywhere you look, it’s true.